Skip to main content

 Exposing Headlamp with an ingress server

 With the instructions in the previous section, the Headlamp service should be running, but you still need the ingress server as mentioned.
-We provide an example sample ingress yaml file for this purpose, but you have to manually replace the URL placeholder with the desired URL (the ingress file also assumes that you have contour and a cert-manager set up, but if you don’t then you’ll just not have TLS).
+We provide a sample ingress YAML file for this purpose, but you have to manually replace the URL placeholder with the desired URL.
+The ingress file also assumes that you have Contour and a cert-manager set up, but if you don't, then you'll just not have TLS.

 Assuming your URL is headlamp.mydeployment.io, getting the sample ingress file and changing the URL can quickly be done by: